MegSesh/Project4-CUDA-Rasterizer/README.md

 ### Rasterization Pipeline

-###
+#### Vertex Shading
+* VertexIn[n] vs_input -> VertexOut[n] vs_output
+* Apply some vertex transformation (e.g. model-view-projection matrix using glm::lookAt and glm::perspective).

+#### Primitive assembly
+* VertexOut[n] vs_output -> Triangle[t] primitives

-#### Depth Buffer Testing
+#### Rasterization
+* Triangle[t] primitives -> Fragment[m] rasterized
+* Parallelize over triangles, but now avoid looping over all pixels:
+	- When rasterizing a triangle, only scan over the box around the triangle (getAABBForTriangle).

+#### Fragments to depth buffer
+* Fragment[m] rasterized -> Fragment[width][height] depthbuffer
+* depthbuffer is for storing and depth testing fragments.

+***Depth Buffer Testing***

-Each pixel can contain multiple fragments.
-In a rasterizer, one must only render the fragment with the minimum most depth (aka it's the front most fragment).
+Each pixel can contain multiple fragments, each at different z-depth values.
+In a rasterizer, one must only render the fragment with the minimum depth (aka the front most fragment).
 The nearest fragments per pixel are then stored in a depth buffer.
 Every run of the rasterization will constantly find the nearest fragment and update the depth buffer accordingly.

-CUDA mutexes are used in order to test the fragments being allocated to the depth buffer.
+This process can be done before fragment shading, which prevents the fragment shader from changing the depth of a fragment.
+In order to do this safely on the GPU, however, race conditions must be avoided.
+Race conditions can occur ince multiple primitives in a scene are writing their fragment to the same place in the depth buffer.
+In order to handle this, there are two approaches:

+* `Approach 1:` Convert your depth value to a fixed-point int, and use atomicMin to store it into an int-typed depth buffer intdepth.
+After that, the value which is stored at intdepth[i] is (usually) that of the fragment which should be stored into the fragment depth buffer.
+	- This may result in some rare race conditions (e.g. across blocks).

+* `Approach 2:` (The safer approach) Lock the location in the depth buffer during the time that a thread is comparing old and new fragment depths (and possibly writing a new fragment).
+This should work in all cases, but be slower.
+This method involves using CUDA mutexes to test only the fragments within a pixel serially.

+Approach 2 is the safer of the two approaches.
+By allocating a device int array (set to all 0's initially), we can use this to store all the minimum depth values per pixel.
+The dimensions of this 1D array would be width * height to correspond with the screen.
+In the resources section, you can see a pseudocode breakdown of how this mutex is used.

+#### Fragment shading
+* Fragment[width][height] depthbuffer ->
+* Add a shading method, such as Lambert or Blinn-Phong.
+Lights can be defined by kernel parameters (like GLSL uniforms).

+#### Fragment to framebuffer writing
+* -> vec3[width][height] framebuffer
+* Simply copies the colors out of the depth buffer into the framebuffer (to be displayed on the screen).

 ## Renders